Cinnamon Leaf Essential Oil

-The former oil is the type used in aromatherapy, whereas oil from the bark contains a very high concentration of cinnamic aldehyde which is a powerful skin irritant, therefore this particular type of cinnamon oil should not be used in aromatherapy.
+The former oil is the type used in aromatherapy, whereas oil from the bark contains a very high concentration of cinnamic aldehyde which is a powerful skin irritant.

 The cinnamon tree belongs to the Lauraceae family and is a bushy, tropical evergreen that ranges in height from 5 metres (16ft) to 15 metres (45 ft) depending on origin.
 The bark is rough, scaly, and highly aromatic.
 When stripped off and dried, this fragrant bark forms the familiar cylindrical quills that are powdered to produce what is possibly the world’s oldest and best-known spice.

 The strong branches terminate in long (6-18cm), ovate or elliptic leaves that are bright green on the upper side and paler underneath, turning leathery when mature.
 When rubbed, the leaves emit a spicy odour and have a hot, pungent taste.
 The leaves are the source of the essential oil we are discussing.
 Young shoots are a speckled, greenish-orange colour, and during April to May in Sri Lanka small, creamy-white flowers blossom in groups.

 Cinnamon is one of the oldest aromatics which has also enjoyed an illustrious history as a spice and medicine.
 In the Old Testament of the Bible, (Exodus XXX, 23) the Lord spoke to Moses and gave him the formula for a holy anointing oil containing myrrh, cinnamon, cassia, calamus, and olive oil.
 Interestingly, this shows that the ancient Jews knew the difference between cinnamon and cassia (Cinnamomum cassia) at a time when the cheaper cassia was often passed off as true cinnamon.
 To this day cassia is often referred to as ‘Chinese cinnamon’.